Scaled Affine Quantization of $\varphi^{12}_3$ is Nontrivial: MC results

 \section{MC results}

-We repeated the path integral MC \cite{Metropolis,Kalos-Whitlock,Ceperley1995} calculation for the AQ field theory previously done in \cite{Fantoni2020} for the case $r = 12, n = 3$ using now the scaling $\vp\ra a^{-s/2}\vp, g\ra a^{5s} g, \epsilon\ra a^{-s}\epsilon$, which brings to using the lattice formulation for the action of Eq. (\ref{eq:scaled-affine-action}).
+We performed the path integral MC \cite{Metropolis,Kalos-Whitlock,Ceperley1995} calculation for the AQ field theory previously done in \cite{Fantoni2020} for the case $r = 12, n = 3$ using now the scaling $\vp\ra a^{-s/2}\vp, g\ra a^{5s} g, \epsilon\ra a^{-s}\epsilon$, which brings to using the lattice formulation for the action of Eq. (\ref{eq:scaled-affine-action}).
 In particular we calculated the renormalized coupling constant $g_R$ and mass $m_R$ defined in Eqs.
 (4.3) and (4.5) of \cite{Fantoni2020} respectively.

-Following Freedman et al. \cite{Freedman1982}, for each $N$ and $g$, we adjusted the bare mass $m$ in such a way to maintain the renormalized mass approximately constant $m_R\approx 3$ to within a few percent (in all cases less than $5\%$).
+For each $N$ and $g$, we adjusted the bare mass $m$ in such a way to maintain the renormalized mass approximately constant $m_R\approx 3$ to within a few percent (in all cases less than $5\%$) \cite{Freedman1982}.
 Differently from our previous study \cite{Fantoni2020} with the unscaled version of the affine field theory we did not need to choose complex $m$ in order to fulfill this constraint.
 Moreover the needed $m$ turned out to be independent from $g$.
 Then we measured the renormalized coupling constant $g_R$ defined in \cite{Fantoni2020,Fantoni2020a} for various values of the bare coupling constant $g$ at a given small value of the lattice spacing $a=1/N$ (this corresponds to choosing an absolute temperature $k_BT=1$ and a fixed volume $L^2=1$).
-With $Na$ and $m_R$ fixed, as $a$ was made smaller, whatever change we found in $g_Rm_R^n$ as a function of $g$ could only be due to the change in $a$.
-We generally found that a depression in $m_R$ produced an elevation in the corresponding value of $g_R$ and viceversa.
-The results are shown in Fig. \ref{fig:123} for the scaled affine action (\ref{eq:scaled-affine-action}) in natural units $c=\hbar=k_B=1$ and $\epsilon=10^{-10}$ (the results are independent from the regularization parameter as long as this is chosen sufficiently small), where, following Freedman et al. \cite{Freedman1982} we decided to compress the range of $g$ for display, by choosing the horizontal axis to be $g/(50+g)$.
-The constraint $m_R\approx 3$ was not easy to implement since for each $N$ and $g$ we had to run the simulation several times with different values of the bare mass $m$ in order to determine the value which would satisfy the constraint $m_R\approx 3$.
+The results are shown in Fig. \ref{fig:123} for the scaled affine action (\ref{eq:scaled-affine-action}) in natural units $c=\hbar=k_B=1$ and $\epsilon=10^{-10}$ (the results are independent from the regularization parameter as long as this is chosen sufficiently small).
+The fixed renormalized mass constraint was not easy to implement since for each $N$ and $g$ we had to run the simulation several times with different values of the bare mass $m$ in order to determine the value which would satisfy the constraint $m_R\approx 3$.

 In our simulations we always used $3\times 10^7$ MC steps (which took about one week of computer time for the $N=15$ case).
 We estimated that it took roughly $10-50\%$ of each run in order to reach equilibrium from the arbitrarily chosen initial field configuration, for each set of parameters.
 We needed longer equilibration times for bigger $N$.
 Our MC simulations use the Metropolis algorithm \citep{Kalos-Whitlock,Metropolis} to calculate the required $N^n$ multidimensional integrals.
 The simulation is started from the initial condition $\phi=0$.
 One MC step consisted in a random displacement of each one of the $N^n$ components of $\phi$ as follows: $\phi\rightarrow\phi+(\eta-1/2)\delta$, where $\eta$ is a uniform pseudo random number in $[0,1]$ and $\delta$ is the amplitude of the displacement.
 Each one of these $N^n$ moves is accepted if $\exp(-\Delta S')>\eta$ where $\Delta S'$ is the change in the action due to the move (this can be efficiently calculated considering how the kinetic part and the potential part change by the displacement of a single component of $\phi$) and rejected otherwise.
 The amplitude $\delta$ is then chosen in such a way to have acceptance ratios as close as possible to $1/2$ and is kept constant during the evolution of the simulation.